-For local history and genealogy lovers, maps are a rich, but sometimes overlooked, sources of information.
+For local history and genealogy lovers, maps are rich, but sometimes overlooked, sources of information.
 They can paint a vivid picture, offer rich insights, and fascinating stories, if you know what to look for.

 - Discover a variety of sources (both physical and digital) for accessing map data including: